This story is from Chicken Soup for the Soul. It touched me a lot, hence I decided to shorten it and share it with you guys. I hope you will like it.

 If you had to choose one word to describe Kevin, it would probably be “slow”.
 He didn’t learn his ABCs as fast as other kids.
 Regardless of subjects, he was usually one of the students struggling.

 However, Kevin was great with people.
-He is always smiling and his enthusiasm for everything was contagious.
+He was always smiling and his enthusiasm for everything was contagious.
 Everyone enjoyed being around him.

 When Kevin discovered that the pastor at his church, Randy, was putting together a boys’ basketball team, he was thrilled.